 cannot open shared object file: No such file or directory

-The reason behind this error is that the libraries of the program have been installed in a place where dynamic linker cannot find it.
+The reason behind this error is that the libraries of the program have been installed in a place where the dynamic linker cannot find them.

-In this quick tutorial, I’ll show you the quickest and the easiest way to fix this error while loading shared libraries.
-All you need to do is to open terminal (Ctrl+Alt+T) and type the following command:
+All you need to do is to open the terminal (Ctrl+Alt+T) and type the following command:

 sudo /sbin/ldconfig -v